-Time Commitment
+Time commitment

-Clubs generally start in September or October and go until May or June.
-Some clubs may have project or club meetings over the summer.
-Club meetings generally occur monthly and last approximately 1 hour.
-Projects require a minimum of 6 hours of instruction time.
-Many projects have more than 6 hours of instruction time, and some may even require time outside of the project meeting itself to be successful.
-For more information, turn to the section "Clubs and Projects."
+Clubs generally start in September - October and go until May-June.
+Some clubs may have project or club meetings over summer.
+Club meetings generally occur monthly and last approximately one hour.
+Projects require a minimum of 6 hours of meeting time.
+Many projects have more than 6 hours of meeting time and some may even require time outside of the project meeting itself to be successful.